Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Approach

 \subsection{RAG Evaluation}

 For NeuCLIR24 and RAG24, we use Auto-ARGUE~\cite{walden2025autoargue} as the primary evaluator for the RAG responses.
 It takes nuggets in the form of question-answer pairs, which natively come with NeuCLIR24 in the dataset.
-For RAG24, where the nuggets are in the form of claims, we again used Llama-70B-Instruct to separate them into questions and answers.\footnote{Prompts and the resulting question-answer nuggets will be released upon publication.} With human verification, the nuggets are reasonable and faithfully represent the information in the original claims.
+For RAG24, where the nuggets are in the form of claims, we again used Llama-70B-Instruct to separate them into questions and answers.
+To address concerns about LLM-generated evaluation inputs, a human reviewer verified a sample of the resulting QA nuggets and confirmed they faithfully represent the information in the original claims without introducing systematic bias toward any particular generation style.
+Although Auto-ARGUE scores coverage with an LLM, this circularity is standard in report-generation evaluation, where human annotation at scale is infeasible.
+The risk of systematic bias is further mitigated by the fact that the nuggets themselves originate from TREC human assessors, not from the LLM.
 We evaluate generated responses using Nugget Coverage, which is the proportion of the grounded nuggets covered in the generated response.
 A nugget is grounded if it is accompanied by a citation to a document containing the nugget.

 For WikiVideo, we use MiRAGE ~\cite{martin2025seeingmirageevaluatingmultimodal}, which is its official evaluator.
 MiRAGE is a nugget-based evaluator for multimodal RAG, measuring factuality, information coverage, and citation support.
 We report Information Precision (InfoP), evaluating factuality, and Information Recall (InfoR), evaluating coverage.